Tencent/libpag/README.md

 ## Getting Started

-We currently only publish precompiled libraries for iOS, Android, and Web.
+We currently only publish precompiled libraries for iOS, Android, macOS, Web, and OpenHarmony.
 You can build libraries of other platforms from the source code.
 The latest releases can be downloaded from [here](https://github.com/Tencent/libpag/releases).

 ### iOS Integration

-You can use the framework downloaded from the release page, or add libpag to your project by
+You can download the framework from the release page or add `libpag` to your project using CocoaPods.
-CocoaPods:
-Add the pod to your Podfile:
+To add the pod to your Podfile, include:

 ```
 pod 'libpag'